1925 Chicago Cardinals season

-The 1925 Chicago Cardinals season resulted in the Cardinals winning their first NFL championship.
-The 1925 championship is contested and never awarded by the NFL after the Pottsville Maroons were suspended.
+The 1925 Chicago Cardinals season marked the sixth year of the club in the National Football League (NFL).
+Playing all of their games in the city of Chicago, the team finished with a record of 12–2–1, tops in the league in terms of winning percentage.
+In an attempt to ensure a league championship, the Cardinals played a hastily scheduled game against a new club, the Milwaukee Badgers, who included several high school students among its ranks, resulting in a contested championship.
+The 59–0 game was supposed to be erased from the record books but never was.

+The Pottsville Maroons, who defeated the Cardinals in league play, were ostensibly the champions of 1925, but their title was stripped when the team was suspended from the NFL in December.
+The Cardinals were instead proclaimed 1925 champions — a decision that remains controversial among football historians.

+Season history

+Milwaukee scandal

 The end of the Cardinals season was centered on two historic, but controversial, situations.
 The first was a team scandal with the Milwaukee Badgers.
 The scandal involved a Chicago player, Art Folz, hiring a group of high school football players to play for the Milwaukee Badgers, against the Cardinals.
 This would ensure an inferior opponent for Chicago.
 The game was used to help prop up their win–loss percentage and as a chance of wresting the 1925 championship away from the first place Pottsville Maroons.

-When NFL president Joseph Carr learned high school players had been used in a league game, he told reporters the 58–0 Cardinals win would be stricken from the record.
+When NFL president Joe Carr learned high school players had been used in a league game, he told reporters the 59–0 Cardinals win would be stricken from the record.
 However, the league had never got around to removing it and the game is still a part of the NFL records.
 Cardinals' owner Chris O'Brien was also fined $1,000 by Carr for allowing his team play a game against high schoolers, even though O'Brien claimed that he was unaware of the players' status.
 Finally Badgers' owner, Ambrose McGuirk, was ordered to sell his Milwaukee franchise within 90 days.
 Folz, for his role, was barred from football for life.

-However, by the summer of 1926, the $1,000 fine against O'Brien was rescinded, probably since the amount would have put the Cardinals out of business.
+By the summer of 1926, the $1,000 fine against O'Brien was rescinded, probably since the amount would have put the Cardinals out of business.
 McGuirk though had already sold his Badgers franchise to Johnny Bryan, a fullback with the Chicago Bears.
 Two of the high school football players used in scandal even earned high school all-star recognition at the end of their season.
 Art Folz reportedly told the high schoolers that the game was a "practice game" and would in no part affect their amateur status.